 TIME OFF ACTIVITIES

-Ear piercings can sometimes develop into large scars, known as keloid scars.
+Ear piercings can sometimes develop into large scars, known as a keloid.
 The scars can grow quite large like a tumor.
-These tumors can be treated with steroids and an otoplasty.
-Dr. Taylor and Dr. Sullivan use a Dermojet to instill steroids into the keloid and do not need to use a needle.
+Ear keloid scars can be treated with steroids and surgical removal.
+Dr. Taylor and Dr. Sullivan use a Dermojet (no needles!) to instill steroids into the keloid.
 Over time, the keloid can soften and flatten and then be removed to restore the natural appearance of the earlobe.
 Repeat treatments with steroids can help decrease the chance that a keloid returns.

 Call Today 617.492.0620